Kimserey/BlogArchive/20160207_Method_chaining_for_bootstrap_components_with_websharper.md

 Today we explored a way of creating (kind of) a DSL to build Bootstrap components with WebSharper in F# using Method chaining.

 This approach has the advantage of being very flexible and easy to extend.
-With the code being very readable, it is easy, even after few months, to understand it.
+With the code being very readable it is easy, even after few months, to understand it.
 Another good point is that it facilitates other developers none familiar with Bootstrap to create UI components as the DSL guides them to configure the elements.
 The drawback is that it takes time to build the functions and sometime the `Render functions` aren’t straight forward.
 Overall I think the advantages win over the drawbacks because of the readability and the maintainability.
-More time will be saved then the time spent making those functions.

 This approach isn't specific to Bootstrap or WebSharper.
-It can be applied to any kind of UI abstraction where you want to create a DSL that allows you to build UI elements in a friendly way.
+It can be applied to any kind of UI abstraction where it is beneficial to create a DSL which builds UI elements in a friendly way.

 I have created many more components for Bootstrap and you can have a look here [http://kimserey.github.io/WebSharperBootstrap/](http://kimserey.github.io/WebSharperBootstrap/).
 I hope you enjoyed reading this post!
 As usual, if you have any comments hit me on twitter [@Kimserey_Lam](https://twitter.com/Kimserey_Lam), thanks for reading!